Barnes Bridge Ladies Rowing Club has become the first all-female club to join the All-Party Parliamentary Group for Rowing.

 The Group encourages any individuals, clubs, regattas or other organisations with an interest in rowing to join the Group and get involved.
 The Group meets in the Palace of Westminster and non-Parliamentary members are welcome to attend and give their thoughts on how best the Group can support the sport and help promote the excellent work done by rowing clubs and volunteers throughout the UK.

-Jo Broadhurst, Captain of Barnes Bridge Ladies, said “the club is very pleased to be a part of the Parliamentary Rowing Group.
+Jo Broadhurst, Captain of Barnes Bridge Ladies, said “the club is very pleased to be a part of the All-Party Parliamentary Group for Rowing.
 We are just like many clubs throughout the UK, we welcome rowers of all ages and experience and combine a vibrant social scene with the chance to take rowing more seriously and compete at the best levels.
 The club has its roots in the Civil Service and provided women rowers for the first Olympics in 1976 when women were allowed to compete.

 We can also provide the Group with an almost unique perspective as a female-only club and we will be joining with the Group and its members to encourage greater participation in rowing from women of all ages.”